ohcnetwork/docs/blog/2024-02-25-aws-service-connect.md

 tags: [aws, ecs, service-connect, redis, redis-stack]
 ---

 Dive into our journey of enhancing ECS inter-service communication with AWS Service Connect.
 We'll share our experience of moving from Elasticache to managing our own Redis instance, offering tips and insights along the way.
-Perfect for developers and architects, this post provides a hands-on guide to streamlining your ECS setup for better security and efficiency.

 ## Introduction